China boasts of its capabilities of quickly reinforcing border defence

 Talks between India-China could lead to restoration of status quo says sources

 South Block has taken note of the sensitivities of the other side.
 The discussions were cordial and frank, the source cited above said.
-However, India is aware that this would be a long haul and would require several more rounds of talks, before the issue is resolved completely.
+However, India is aware that this would be a long haul and would require several more rounds of talks before the issue is resolved completely.